Walter Scott Wines, Eola-Amity Hills

 Freedom Hill Vineyard, Willamette Valley Chardonnay/Pinot NoirFreedom Hill was first planted in 1981 by the Dusschee family.
 Today, the younger generation in the form of Dustin Dusschee farms these vines organically, parcel by parcel (his parents worked sustainably).
 The vines grow in the foothills of the coastal range, sheltered from the Van Duzer corridor winds, and it's somewhat warmer here than in the Eola sites.

-Sojeau Vineyard Pinot Noir, Eola-Amity
+Sojeau Vineyard, Eola-Amity

 X Novo Vineyard Chardonnay, Eola-Amity

-ChardonnayCraig Williams' vineyard, he of the Joseph Phelps fame (he was winemaker there for 32 years).
-Williams bought a prime east-facing site in the Eola-Amity Hills shortly after he departed the Phelps Winery, planted it to an extraordinary mix of Chardonnay and Pinot Noir clones, and called it X Novo or from new.
-Source comes from a block with 11 different clones of Chardonnay, all of which are represented in this tiny production and which speaks to quite a density of clonal material.
-Made primarily in neutral barrels and 1 puncheon with ambient yeast.
-100 cases annually.
+ChardonnayThis is Craig Williams' vineyard, he of the Joseph Phelps fame (where he was winemaker for 32 years).
+Williams bought a prime east-facing site in the Eola-Amity Hills shortly after he departed the Phelps Winery, planted a two-acre block with an extraordinary mix of Chardonnay and Pinot Noir clones in 2011, and called the site X Novo or from new.
+The original clone count numbered 18 and could have been 20 (it's something of a state secret), and as individual vines die and are replaced, the vineyard will morph into a genuine sélection massale planting.